 - Some unrefined seed oils (sesame, rapeseed, pumpkin) are also fine in small amounts, and may be used to ‘season’ food after cooking.

 - Grapeseed oil - this oil is a decent source of vitamin E, and some antioxidant phytochemicals.
 However, compared to other oils it does have less nutritional benefit, and is a waste product of grape-pressing and processed grapeseed oil is a very low quality product.
 It is high in omega 6 however, regardless of cold-pressed or processed versions.

 Palm oil and Coconut oil

 - These are known as the tropical oils and have a very high saturated fat content making them stable for cooking at high temperatures and favoured by the food processing industry.
-However, it also means they are not advisable on the OMS program.
+However, it also means they are not advisable on the Overcoming MS program.

 - ‘Vegetable’ oil is a loose term used on ingredient lists when a combination of cheap and refined oils are used (eg palm, canola, soybean etc).
 If the specific oil’s name is not listed, then you should be wary and avoid foods where you see this ingredient on the label.

 - Canola, soybean, cottonseed, corn oil etc are all very rich in omega 6 polyunsaturated fats.
 Too many of these in the diet upsets the balance of omega 3 oils in the diet and may thus contribute to increased inflammation.
 Furthermore, the manufacture of these oils involves much refining and processing hugely compromising the quality of the oils which then contain additional toxins and pollutants which are contraindicated for good health.